MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

       Portfolio!**</div>

-      <div style="text-align: center">###### ***I’m Mike Phan, a business
+      <div style="text-align: center">###### *** A business analyst with a
-      analyst with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
+      strong foundation in machine learning, data analytics, and cloud-based data engineering.
 With hands-on experience in Python, R, SQL, and modern BI tools like Tableau and Power BI, I specialize in transforming complex data into actionable business insights.***</div>

     actions:
       - type: Button